 - Real property, such as houses, land, or other property

 - Personal property, including cars, boats, jewelry, furniture and more

 - Gifts from one spouse to the other

 As stated previously, it does not matter if the title for the property is in one spouse’s name only.
 If the property was acquired during the marriage (except by gift or inheritance), it is considered marital property.

 Separate property, also known as nonmarital property, is any property that was owned by either spouse prior to the marriage or acquired after filing for divorce.
 Separate property may also include gifts from others during the marriage to one spouse only, as well as an inheritance to one spouse.
 Each spouse is entitled to keep his or her separate property; however, in some cases, this property may be considered marital property by the courts, depending upon how it was used during the marriage.

 The Right Attorney Can Help Ensure An Equitable Division Of Assets

 In most divorce cases, spouses rarely completely agree on the division of all marital property.
-This is why we recommend working with an experienced attorney.
-At Tournour Law, we can assist with the division of any property that you and your spouse cannot agree on.
-We can also help if you cannot agree on the division of all marital property, or if you simply want to ensure that property is fairly divided.
-We will ensure that your marital property is fairly and equally distributed between both parties.
+At Tournour Law, we can help if you cannot agree on the division of all marital property, or if you simply want to ensure that your marital property is fairly divided.
+We will ensure that your property and assets are fairly and equally distributed between both parties.

 Schedule Your Personal Consultation

-If you are in the midst of a divorce and you and your spouse are unable to agree upon the division of your marital assets, contact Frank Tournour today to schedule a personal consultation.
+If you are in the midst of a divorce and you and your spouse are unable to agree upon the division of your marital assets, call us today at 732-913-3634 or email us to schedule a personal consultation.
 We can assist in the equitable distribution of your marital assets to avoid further conflict between you and your spouse, helping you move on to begin a new chapter in your life.